RajeevAtla/Distributed-Deep-Learning/Assignment 3/assignment3.md

 In this assignment, you only need to run for **100 steps**.

-Observe the loss changes and **plot a graph titled "Loss vs. Steps"** that demonstrates how the loss evolves during this period.
+Observe the loss changes and **plot a graph titled "Loss vs. Time"** that demonstrates how the loss evolves during this period.

 ##